- Computers & Software»

 Will Jibo and Alpha 2 Surprise or Disappoint?

 What you read or see is not always what you get, and these products are no exception.
-The trailers for each are excellent because they showcase exactly what they were intended to do.
+The trailers for were excellent because they showcased exactly what they were intended to do.

 Ultimately I believe the only way either product will have an impact is if they exceed expectations.
 Since they are so new and the first of their kind, they really need to blow buyers away to generate a profit/interest.

 They don't have to be flawless, but they'll need to raise the stakes in order to gain consumer trust because the costs are no joke.
-Again, the Amazon Echo is probably the most recent example of a flawed product that had enough leverage to attract a slew of buyers.
+Again, the Amazon Echo is probably the most recent example of a flawed product that attained enough leverage to attract buyers.

-We've also seen what happens when a supposed "innovative" product falls short such as the Apple Watch.
+We've also seen what happens when a supposed "innovative" product falls short such as the Apple Watch (at least initially).

-There was a lot of disappointment and complaints regarding that product especially given the high price.
-It was still profitable since not surprisingly Apple fanatics hopped on board, but it was the Apple brand, not watch, that brought them in.
+At first there was a lot of disappointment and complaints regarding that product given the high price, but over time it became profitable once non Apple fanatics hopped on board.

 Jibo and Alpha 2 will ultimately fall into one of those three scenarios, and that will determine whether or not we are ready to embrace robotics and this form of new tech/AI in the not so distant future.